deepEngineering23/serverless-functions-gcloud-cross-platform-sync/README.md

 Cross-platform serverless code GCP

+Add cert file of firebase
+Handle CORS as you want.

 Using Gcloud function and pushing the data to firebase RealtimeDB

 Usage -> This cute little function can help build group chats and what not.